EmergentMind/nix-config/nixos-installer/README.md

 # dd bs=512 count=4 if=/dev/random of=/luks-secondary-unlock.key iflag=fullblock
 # chmod 400 /luks-secondary-unlock.key
 ```

 You can specify your own name for `luks-secondary-unlock.key`
-2. For each secondary device, run the following command and specific the respective device
+2. For each secondary device, run the following command and specify the respective device:

 ```bash
 # cryptsetup luksAddKey /path/to/dev /luks-secondary-unlock.key
 ```

 3. Create /etc/crypttab in configuration.nix using the following option (replacing UUID-OF-SDB with the actual UUID of /dev/sdb):

 To list the UUIDs of the devices use: `sudo lsblk -o +name,mountpoint,uuid`